 Chamber of Commerce Hawaii

-Born in Tokyo, Japan and raised in Hilo, Sherry is married to John McNamara.
-She is a certified Yoga Sculpt instructor and enjoys golfing, traveling and spending time with her husband and dogs, Bruin and Kuma-chan.
+Menor-McNamara was born in Tokyo, Japan, and raised in Hilo, Hawaii, where she graduated from Waiakea High School.
+She is married to John McNamara, SVP of Communications and Marketing for Hawaii Pacific Health.
+She is a certified yoga teacher and enjoys golfing, traveling and spending time with her husband and dogs, Kuma-chan and Bubbles.